sproaty/whyteboard/README.txt

 *** VERSION HISTORY ***

-11 Feb 2009 - Fixed history replaying, added pause/ stop the replay.
-Fixed a bug
+11 Feb 2009 - Saving/loading working.
+Currently keeping temporary files from
-               with the converting progress where the bar increased in response to mouse movement - now it's increased by a timer.
+               PDF/PS conversions to make loading a saved file faster (would need to convert any 'linked' PDF/PS files for every .wtdb load) Saving text works, program also saves its settings 11 Feb 2009 - Fixed history replaying, added pause/ stop the replay.
+Fixed a bug with the converting progress where the bar increased in response to mouse movement - now it's increased by a timer.